SAP-samples/btp-events-to-business-actions-framework/documentation/Integration-With-Azure-IoT/README.md

     > - Required for deploying and running the extension application in SAP BTP
 - Authorization & Trust Management Service
     > - Required for securing the extension application in SAP BTP
-- SAP Integration Suite, advanced event mesh / SAP Event Mesh
+- SAP Integration Suite, advanced event mesh
     >- Required to receive events from Azure IoT Platform
 - SAP HANA Cloud
     >- Required to store action configuration and logs for CAP application